 Sharee Collier took the road less travelled.
 With a background in marketing and event planning, Sharee has been predominantly living in an RV with her family for almost six years now.
 Wanting to share her incredible lifestyle and passion for travelling, Sharee wrote a book, Live Camp Work, which shot to the top of the Amazon charts upon its release.
 With the book came a blog and a podcast - people couldn't get enough of Sharee's unique story.
 Knowing she'd always had this entrepreneurial spirit, sharing her story became her full-time job.
-While browsing Facebook groups popular amongst the RV community, she realised that people wanted to know how they, too, could comfortably switch to the RV lifestyle.
-Most of their questions centred on how people living in RVs made money whilst on the road, and Sharee, with her wealth of experience, had some answers.
+While browsing Facebook groups popular amongst the RV community, she realized that people wanted to know how they, too, could comfortably switch to the RV lifestyle.
+Most of their questions centered on how people living in RVs made money whilst on the road, and Sharee, with her wealth of experience, had some answers.
 However, as we all know, Facebook comments tend to be on the shorter and briefer side.
 She knew that it was not the best way to answer these types of questions, so she sought a different platform - enter HeySummit.

 Having previously participated in two other summits about life on the road and living full-time in an RV, Sharee loved the way the summits were able to curate so many different perspectives and voices.
 The potential for a summit to crowdsource information by bringing different mindsets together to create one product, became clear.
 Sharee leapt off the deep end and started planning her very first summit to showcase not just her ideas, but those of many others in the community.
 Doing something so out of her comfort zone was a challenge, but she believed that she would eventually be able to create something truly valuable for current and would-be RVers.

 RV life can be overwhelming.
 In fact, it's pretty much guaranteed that any subject matter anyone tries to tackle in their summits will be overwhelming.
-That's why Sharee emphasised the importance of being clear with her summit goals.
+That's why Sharee emphasized the importance of being clear with her summit goals.
 With her particular experience, Sharee didn't want to address the specifics of RVs - things like RV models, financial considerations or how to homeschool kids on the road.
 So, decide what your summit is not going to cover.
 The more focused it is, the more likely you will be to convert potential attendees to registered guests of your summit.

 Having a summit goal in mind really facilitated the planning process.
 With the ambitious goal of taking her event from Zero to Summit in 30-45 days, Sharee narrowed down her focus to one aspect of RV living - jobs.
 Virtual jobs, seasonal jobs, everything fit nicely under the theme of making money right from your RV.
 This made key aspects of the summit, such as building a landing page, finding the right speakers, approaching sponsors and advertising to the right audience, much easier to do.
 Be clear on your summit goal.
 What does success look like?
 Put a number on it.